 The characters in the value of the

-IFS variable are used to split
+IFS variable are used to split the line into words.

 The return code is zero, unless end-of-file is encountered or

 Loop through a text file 'demo.txt' and print each line:

 Prompt for some values and then display on screen horizontally and then vertically:

 echo -n "Enter your name and press [ENTER]: "